SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 * `Fortune-Teller-UI.csproj`- Contains `PackageReference` for Steeltoe Hystrix NuGet `Steeltoe.CircuitBreaker.Hystrix`.
 It also contains references to `Steeltoe.CircuitBreaker.Hystrix.MetricsStream` when targeting Cloud Foundry or `Steeltoe.CircuitBreaker.Hystrix.MetricsEvents` when running locally.
 These last two packages are used to expose Hystrix metrics to the dashboard.
 * `appsettings.json` - Contains configuration data to name the Hystrix thread pool (i.e. `FortuneServiceTPool`)  which is used by the `FortuneServiceCommand` command.
 This name will become visible in the dashboard.
 It also contains a configuration value for the `FortuneServiceCollapser` used to obtain multiple fortunes.
 * `FortuneServiceCommand.cs` - This is the code that implements the Hystrix command which is used to retrieve fortunes.
 It has `RunAsync()` and `RunFallbackAsync()` methods which implement the commands logic.
 * `FortuneServiceCollapser.cs` - This is the code that implements the Hystrix Collapser which is used to illustrate how to use a Collapser to retrieve multiple fortunes.
-It has `CreateCommand()` and `MapResponseToRequests()` methods which implement the collapsers logic.
+It has `CreateCommand()` and `MapResponseToRequests()` methods which implement the Collapser logic.
 * `MultiFortuneServiceCommand` - This is the Hystrix Command that the Collapser uses to obtain multiple fortunes.
 * `HomeController.cs` - Uses the injected Hystrix command `FortuneServiceCommand` to obtain a fortunes and return them to the browser.
 * `Startup.cs`- Multiple changes were made as follows: